Roman dictator: Powers and limitations

 The full extent of the dictatorial power was considerable, but not unlimited.
 It was circumscribed by the conditions of a dictator's appointment, as well as by the evolving traditions of Roman law, and to a considerable degree depended on the dictator's ability to work together with other magistrates.
 The precise limitations of this power were not sharply defined, but subject to debate, contention, and speculation throughout Roman history.

-In the pursuit of his causa, the dictator's authority was nearly absolute.
-However, as a rule he could not exceed the mandate for which he was appointed; a dictator nominated to hold the comitia could not then take up a military command against the wishes of the Senate.
+In the pursuit of his causa, the dictator's authority was nearly absolute; however, as a rule he could not exceed the mandate for which he was appointed; a dictator nominated to hold the comitia could not then take up a military command against the wishes of the Senate.
 (Note: For instance, Lucius Manlius Capitolinus was appointed clavi figendi causa in 363 BC, but wished to lead an army against the Hernici.
 He proceeded to levy troops, but was compelled to resign before he could take the field, and was prosecuted the following year.)
 (Note: A dictator could also be appointed for a reason other than the one publicly announced; for example, Gaius Julius Iulus was nominated in 352 BC in order to carry on a war but was actually appointed to procure the election of two patrician consuls, in violation of the lex Licinia Sextia.)
 Dictators could carry out functions which fell outside the scope of their initial appointments, but only at the direction of the Senate; this included the drawing of funds from the public treasury, which a dictator could only do with the Senate's authorisation.

 The imperium of the other magistrates was not vacated by the nomination of a dictator.
 They continued to perform the duties of their office, although subject to the dictator's authority, and continued in office until the expiration of their year, by which time the dictator had typically resigned.
 Dictatorial power also did not override that of the tribunes.
 While some sources assert there was no appeal to the tribunes from a dictator's actions, other sources document the extent of a dictator's powers within the pomerium, appeals against dictatorial action, and threats by tribunes to veto elections held by dictators.

-Most authorities hold that a dictator could not be held to account for his actions after resigning his office.
-However, there are cases where this is asserted in the literary sources and the surviving text of the lex repetundarium implies the dictator and his magister equitum could be prosecuted after their terms ended.
+Most authorities hold that a dictator could not be held to account for his actions after resigning his office; however, there are cases where the contrary is asserted in the literary sources, and the surviving text of the lex repetundarium implies the dictator and his magister equitum could be prosecuted after their terms ended.
 Rather, some modern scholars hold the position that unaccountability is a "legalistic illusion".
 Some sources, both ancient and modern in summaries of the office, assert that the dictator was limited to a term for six months, but this is contradicted by recorded practice and Livy has a dictator object to a six-month limitation explicitly as objectionably unorthodox.